#EveryCharacterMatters when you only have 140 characters to express your thoughts, opinions, and ideas.

 Model and self-love advocate Felicity Hayward was up next, sharing a video about body positivity and how Twitter has allowed her to share her message.
 Twitter is a place where people can gain confidence and discover their love for themselves, and with each character everyone can share that confidence with the world.
 That’s uber important, if you ask us.

-Felicity passed the baton over to Hannah Witton, who teamed up with Roly for a Periscope Q&A all about sex, love and her book Doing It, of course.
+Felicity passed the baton over to Hannah Witton, who teamed up with Roly for a Periscope Q&A all about sex and love – and her book Doing It, of course.

 — Hannah Witton (@hannahwitton) August 10, 2017

-“For me, it’s such a great way to communicate directly with my audience.
+When asked why she likes using Twitter to spread her message, Hannah stated: “For me, it’s such a great way to communicate directly with my audience.
 If someone tweets me, I will most definitely see it.
-It’s a great platform for engaging with people, meeting people and having conversations.”
+It’s a great platform for engaging with people, meeting people, and having conversations.”

 — Mariette Immaculate (@Mariettei) August 10, 2017